EvoXplain: When Machine Learning Models Agree on Predictions but Disagree on Why -- Measuring Mechanistic Multiplicity Across Training Runs: Discussion

 \section{Discussion}

-EvoXplain shows that even models with high prediction accuracy do not guarantee explanation stability, even when datasets are thought to be "simple".
-Across both datasets, multiple model classes resulted in multiple explanatory modes with considerable support.
-This suggests that interpretability cannot be inferred from model form or accuracy alone.
-For example, linear models commonly assumed to be transparent do not consistently converge to a single explanatory mechanism under standard retraining procedures.
-In our experiments, Logistic Regression exhibits explanation multiplicity across datasets when regularisation is allowed to vary, despite high and stable predictive accuracy (\cite{lipton2018myth,rudin2019stop}).
-This challenges the common practice of treating transparency and accuracy as sufficient conditions for interpretability.
-The goal is not to eliminate variability, but to characterise the range of mechanisms that arise under standard retraining procedures commonly used in practice.
+EvoXplain shows that high predictive accuracy does not guarantee that a pipeline's explanation is uniquely determined, even when datasets are widely studied or considered structurally well-understood.
+Across the pipelines examined here, explanatory multiplicity emerges under specific admissible training and model-selection configurations, demonstrating that explanation identifiability cannot be assumed solely from model form or predictive performance.
+This suggests that interpretability cannot be inferred from accuracy, transparency, or perceived model simplicity alone.
+For example, linear models are commonly assumed to provide uniquely determined explanations due to their analytic form.
+However, our results show that Logistic Regression exhibits explanatory multiplicity when the admissible training pipeline includes multiple regularisation configurations, despite deterministic optimisation and stable predictive accuracy \citep{lipton2018myth,rudin2019stop}.
+The goal is not to eliminate variability, but to characterise the range of explanatory mechanisms that arise under admissible training and model selection procedures.

+Importantly, EvoXplain reveals that explanation variability is not uniform but instead follows distinct empirical regimes.
+In some pipelines, models converge reliably to a single explanatory basin, indicating a uniquely determined mechanism.
+In others, multiple explanatory basins coexist under identical admissible training conditions, indicating explanation non-identifiability.
+Finally, in convex models such as Logistic Regression, explanatory basin accessibility can be deterministically gated by hyperparameter configuration, revealing that explanatory multiplicity can arise from admissible pipeline configuration itself rather than stochastic optimisation.
+These regimes demonstrate that explanation identifiability is an empirical property of the admissible training pipeline and dataset, rather than an intrinsic property of model class alone.